parkerhancock/yankee/README.md

-# Gelatin Extract
+# Yankee - Simple Declarative Data Extraction from XML and JSON

 This is kind of like Marshmallow, but only does deserialization.
 What it lacks in reversibility, it makes up for in speed.
-Schemas are compiled in advance allowing deserialization to occur very quickly.
+Schemas are compiled in advance allowing data extraction to occur very quickly.

 ## Motivation